 - Put the parboiled and rinsed bones back into a large stock pot and fill it with water, about 5 liters.
 (If you use the same pot, make sure you wash it clean before putting the bones back.
 It is very crucial for clear bullion).
 Add 1 peeled onion, 1 tbsp salt, and 1 tbsp sugar.
 Bring to a boil and simmer over medium-low heat.
 Occasionally take off the scum and the fat from the top of the bullion.
 Do not cover the pot, otherwise, the bullion may lose its clarity.

 - PHO BO aroma:

 - Slice the ginger into thin slices and half the shallots.
-In case you have an open gas stove, grill the ginger slices, star anise, cinnamon sticks, cardamom and the shallots until they will turn black.
+In case you have an open gas stove, grill the ginger slices, star anise, cinnamon sticks, cardamom, and shallots until they will turn black.
 If you have a closed cooking place (induction for example) then heat up a bigger pan until it will start to smoke a bit.
-Grill all the spices until they will release a beautiful fragrance (30 seconds will be ok), set aside and then grill the shallots and the ginger slices.
-The best is to place the grilled spices into a bigger tea/spice bags and then add to the bullion.
+Grill all the spices until they will release a beautiful fragrance (30 seconds will be ok), set aside, and then grill the shallots and the ginger slices.
+The best is to place the grilled spices into bigger tea/spice bags and then add them to the bullion.
 If you do not have the bags just place all the spices into the bullion.
-Cook uncovered for minimum 2 hours.
+Cook uncovered for a minimum of 2 hours.

-- Before serving take out the beef meat and place it in a cold water.
-This will preserve the meat from getting dry and turn dark.
-Slice the meat, chilies, chop the spring onions and cook your rice noodles.
-Drain the bullion using sifter into a second pot and discard the bones and the leftovers.
+- Before serving take out the beef meat and place it in cold water.
+This will preserve the meat from getting dry and turning dark.
+Slice the meat, and chilies, chop the spring onions and cook your rice noodles.
+Drain the bullion using a sifter into a second pot and discard the bones and the leftovers.